HL7/US-Core/input/pagecontent/basic-provenance.md

 {% include img.html img="Provenance_HIE_Multi_Org_Device.svg" caption="Figure 4: HIE Transformation - Clinical content is transformed" %}

 Transformation of data from one format to another **MAY** change the authorship of the information, where the HIE is the author/author organization.
 The HIE must maintain the original data source.
-An `agent.type=assembler`, `agent.type=transmitter`, or other agents from [Provenance Agent Type] value set **MAY** also be included.
+An `agent.type`="assembler", `agent.type`="transmitter", or other agents from [Provenance Agent Type] value set **MAY** also be included.
 Due to insufficient implementer guidance, the Basic Provenance guidance here does not specify how to assign authorship for this use case.
 HL7 plans to gather additional input and include it in the HL7 Basic Provenance Informative guide for C-CDA and FHIR.

 <div class="bg-success" markdown="1">